AtelierSnek/snek-tech-blog/content/posts/server-build.md

  - [X] &nbsp;&nbsp;2 ✕ 10GbE + 1 ✕ IPMI

-We don't *need* 10GbE for our management network, but this allows us to build this out with 2 ✕ 10GbE for data, and upgrading to 2 ✕ 40GbE later, which may be what we end up doing.
+We don't *need* 10GbE for our management network, but this allows us to build this out with 2 ✕ 10GbE for data, and upgrade to 2 ✕ 40GbE later, which may be what we end up doing.
+Notably, this leaves us without separate management and data interfaces.

+**(Selene)** Is that a problem?

+**(Ashe)** Not really, no. It makes securing the network *slightly* trickier as we can't airgap the management network, but it's not the end of the world.
+We intend to get a PCIe Ethernet card at some point anyway, so this'll be temporary.

+**(Octavia)** Famous last words.

 New from Newegg, this sets us back ~1100 AUD.